zaoyang/30-days-of-vue/day-19/day-19.md

 `numbers` is the array stored within the `data()` function of `NumberComponent`.
 What if `numbers` needed to be accessed from _another_ component?
 For example, we may need a component to be responsible in displaying `numbers` (like above) and another to manipulate the value of `numbers`.

 To see how `numbers` can be accessed between two components, we'll replicate what `NumberComponent` is doing with a `ParentComponent` and a `ChildComponent`.
-We’ll have `ParentComponent` pass the `numbers` array to `ChildComponent` which will render this value.
+We’ll have `ParentComponent` pass the `numbers` array to `ChildComponent` where `ChildComponent` will render the `numbers` value.
 As we’ve seen from before, Vue gives us the ability to use **props** to pass data from the parent down to the child.

 ### ParentComponent.vue